-- 3. The ROAD WORK NEXT XX km (MILES) sign may be used instead of the ROAD WORK AHEAD sign if the work locations occur over a distance of more than 3.2 km (2 mi). - 4.
-Warning signs may be omitted when the work vehicle displays high-intensity rotating, flashing, oscillating, or strobe lights if the distance between work locations is 1.6 km (1 mile) or more, and if the work vehicle travels at vehicular traffic speeds between locations. - 5.
-Vehicle hazard warning signals may be used to supplement high-intensity rotating, flashing, oscillating, or strobe lights.
+- 3. The ROAD WORK NEXT XX KM (MILES) sign may be used instead of the ROAD WORK AHEAD sign if the work locations occur over a distance of more than 3.2 km (2 mi). - 4.
+Warning signs may be omitted when the work vehicle displays rotating lights or strobe lights if the distance between work locations is 1.6 km (1 mile) or more, and if the work vehicle travels at motor vehicle traffic speeds between locations.

-- 6. Vehicle hazard warning signals shall not be used instead of the vehicle's high-intensity rotating, flashing, oscillating, or strobe lights. - 7.
+- 5. Although vehicle hazard warning signals can be used to supplement the rotating lights or strobe lights, they shall not be used instead of rotating lights or strobe lights. - 6.
 If an arrow panel is used for an operation on the shoulder, the caution mode shall be used.